 Because bears can claw open unsecured dumpster lids and pull out trash, all of Yosemite’s outdoor garbage cans and dumpsters are bear-resistant.
 All campsites, parking lots, and major trailheads are equipped with bearproof food lockers that allow visitors to remove food from their cars overnight and store it safely away from bears.
 Visitors are required to use the food lockers (referred to as bear boxes) that exist in all campsites.
 Campers should not let their guard down: Some bears have resorted to entering during mealtime hours to grab food from open vehicles and picnic tables.

-To scare bears away from public areas, rangers often chase bears from developed areas, or shoot bears with rubber slugs or bean bag rounds from a shotgun.
+Research into Action To scare bears away from public areas, rangers often chase bears from developed areas, or shoot bears with rubber slugs or bean bag rounds from a shotgun.
 Bears rarely are relocated because they return quickly to the place of capture and resume food-conditioned behavior.
 Tagged, or radio collared, bears do not mean the bear is a “bad” bear.
 Tagging bears is done for better monitoring, and the ear tag color is completely random, used to help quickly identify a bear.
 This efforts allows scientists to follow a few of the 300 to 500 bears that live in Yosemite.